M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq113"></a>
 **(113) How does biometric authentication work?**

 If your device has a biometric sensor, for example a fingerprint sensor, you can enable/disable biometric authentication in the navigation (hamburger) menu of the setup screen.
-If your device has a biometric sensor, for example a fingerprint sensor, you can enable/disable biometric authentication in the navigation (hamburger) menu of the setup screen.
 When enabled FairEmail will require biometric authentication after a period of inactivity or after the screen has been turned off while FairEmail was running.
-Activity is navigation within FairEmail, for example opening a conversation thread.
-The inactivity period duration can be configured in the miscellaneous settings.
-When biometric authentication is enabled new message notifications will not show any content and FairEmail won't be visible on the Android recents screen.
 Activity is navigation within FairEmail, for example opening a conversation thread.
 The inactivity period duration can be configured in the miscellaneous settings.
 When biometric authentication is enabled new message notifications will not show any content and FairEmail won't be visible on the Android recents screen.

 Biometric authentication is meant to prevent others from seeing your messages only.
 FairEmail relies on device encryption for data encryption, see also [this FAQ](#user-content-faq37).
-FairEmail relies on device encryption for data encryption, see also [this FAQ](#user-content-faq37).

 Biometric authentication is a pro feature.